shanzhenren/kbcom18/index.md

 + *Idea exchange in KBCOM*: We will organize a **poster session** for researchers to share ideas, collect feedback and form collaborations.
 We particularly encourage participants to publish **new software and datasets** on related topics, and will hold novel **shared tasks** to help develop a better community.

 We expect the highlight of the workshop to be the discussions and brainstorming during invited talks and poster session.
-The workshop will also accept **regular submissions** of both full and short papers which will be presented either as *highlight talks* or during the poster session.
+The workshop will also accept **regular submissions** of original research or position/visionary papers which will be presented either as *highlight talks* or during the poster session.
 With such focuses, KBCOM aims to provide a vivid forum of discussion about knowledge base-related research.

 <br>